Katerina5649/pytorch-AdaIN/README.md

 This repository was used to conduct experimemts for EPFL CS-503 project.

-Before running the code it is necessary to download our data from google drive [google drive](https://drive.google.com/drive/folders/1SLUqLdlu__opZD7NwYJXnkOHYAAgqYVR?usp=sharing)
+Before running the code it is necessary to download our data from google drive [google drive](https://drive.google.com/drive/folders/1SLUqLdlu__opZD7NwYJXnkOHYAAgqYVR?usp=sharing).
+It is important to move all files from ```input``` folder from google drive to local folder.

 To apply realitic style transfer firstle we had to create our dataset by applying styles to different landmarks.